RENEE MONTAGNE, HOST:

 Our last word in business today is filial piety.

 STEVE INSKEEP, HOST:

 That's the ancient Chinese ethic of young people showing care and respect to their parents and older relatives.
-Now it's the law in China.
-Starting this summer, if kids don't pay enough attention to their folks, mom and dad can sue.
+Now, it's the law in China.
+Starting this summer, if kids do not pay enough attention to their folks, mom and dad can sue.